Columbia ISA

 Many brands of VCR need an initial setup, sometimes even after being unplugged from AC power.
 The channel setup process (what channels are available), setting the clock and the input signal selection (AIR/CABLE) are examples.
 Make sure this is completed before attempting to record.

-A VCR typically has a TV tuner built-in, meaning the VCR can tune in TV channels 2 thru 13 and 14 thru 99 and sometimes even more, over 125.
-All modern VCRs have cable-ready tuners, meaning the VCR can tune in all your analog cable channels.
-However, a VCR cannot tune in scrambled or encrypted CABLE TV or satellite TV signals.
-Most digital cable and DBS satellite TV providers scramble their channels and you therefore need a converter/receiver box to decode the signals before you can record them.
+Most digital cable TV and DBS satellite TV providers scramble their channels and you therefore need a converter/receiver box to decode the signals before you can record them.
 The converter boxes typically provide a composite or RF output so you can hookup your VCR or DVD recorder.

 The following guidelines consist of general VCR operation information.
 Because there are so many different brands of VCRs available, not all of these guidelines may work for your particular component.
 For additional information regarding your VCRs operation, please consult your VCR owner's manual.